v42/dotfiles-mac/README.md

 git clone https://github.com/jcemer/dotfiles-mac.git && cd dotfiles-mac && ./bootstrap.sh
 ```

-Check the original project for more info https://github.com/barkmadley/dotfiles-mac
+See the original project for more info: https://github.com/barkmadley/dotfiles-mac

+## Tomorrow Theme

+Theme loosely based on [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme).
+The main change is to use `Droid Sans Mono 15 pt.` as font.

+Run `tomorrow.terminal` and set it as your default profile.

 ## Sublime Text 2